-There are seven student halls of residence in Helsingborg.
+There are six student halls of residence in Helsingborg.
 All of them require that applicants have been admitted to a university or college, and you will be required to provide your letter of acceptance to support this.
 You don’t have to attend a course given on campus in Helsingborg, although certain accommodation providers reserve their right to prioritise students at Campus Helsingborg specifically.

 Below you can find links to each landlord’s website with information about the housing and how to apply (most unfortunately available in Swedish only).
 Most of the accommodation in these student homes are around 25 sqm and designed to have one student living in them.
 Rent is approximately 4000 SEK/month, but both size and rent varies per landlord and building: